8 Fitting Models

 • This can happen if we have too simple of a model, too restrictive.

-• We can reduce it by increasing the flexibility of our model and we want it to be small.
+• We can reduce the squared bias by increasing the flexibility of our model.

 • If our expected bias is 0, we say our estimates are “unbiased” which is a good thing.

-• High bias means our model is wrong in the same way over and over again.
+• High bias means our model is wrong in the same way over and over again (systematically).

 • How scattered are our predictions as we train the model on new data.